vishant1203/Marketing-Analytics_FMCG-domain/README.md

 Their Marketing team is responsible for increasing brand awareness, market share, and product development.
 They conducted a survey in those 10 cities and received results from 10k respondents.
 I, Vishant Saini, a marketing data analyst is tasked to convert these survey results to meaningful insights which the team can use to drive action.

 ## 🎯Key Objectives
--Develop and Evaluate following insights  :
+Develop and Evaluate following insights  :

-  Demographic Analysis
+  -Demographic Analysis

-  Consumer preferences for ingredients and packaging
+  -Consumer preferences for ingredients and packaging

-  Competition analysis
+  -Competition analysis

-  Brand penetration and Brand awareness
+  -Brand penetration and Brand awareness

-  Consumer purchase behaviour
+  -Consumer purchase behaviour

-  Product development insights
+  -Product development insights

 ## 🔍Data Sources
 -The analysis was conducted using the following datasets in csv format, provided by the Marketing team: